azotb567/cyberwatch-ai/README.md

-# CyberWatch AI - Advanced Threat Analysis Platform
+# Cybertomation - Advanced Threat Analysis Platform

 ## Project Overview

-CyberWatch AI is a professional cybersecurity scanning platform that provides real-time threat analysis for URLs, IP addresses, and files.
+Cybertomation is a professional cybersecurity scanning platform that provides real-time threat analysis for URLs, IP addresses, and files.
 Built with modern web technologies and integrated with advanced security APIs.

 ## Features